Many or all companies we feature compensate us. Compensation and editorial

 Federal student loans for immigrants

-Eligible non-citizens can use the FAFSA to apply for the same types of federal aid as U.S. citizens.
-That includes:
+Eligible non-citizens can use the FAFSA to apply for the same federal aid as U.S. citizens.
+Below are the types of federal loans available.

-The requirements to prove eligible non-citizen status may hinder some immigrants (both legal and undocumented) from applying for federal financial aid, as immigration status will be checked against a U.S. Department of Homeland Security database.
-In addition, applicants may have to provide proof from the U.S. Customs and Immigration Services that they intend to become citizens or permanent residents to qualify for financial aid.
+In addition, applicants may need to provide proof from the U.S. Customs and Immigration Services that they intend to become citizens or permanent residents to qualify for financial aid.

-Again, your best bet is to check with your school’s financial aid office to see what type of aid you might qualify for at the federal level before attempting to complete the FAFSA.
+Your best bet is to check with your school’s financial aid office to see what type of aid you might qualify for at the federal level before attempting to complete the FAFSA.

 Private student loans for immigrants